dougeby/IntuneDocs/intune/endpoint-protection-windows-10.md

   - **Data recovery agent**: **Block** the use of data recovery agent with BitLocker-protected fixed drives Policy Editor. **Not configured** (default) enables using data recovery agents with BitLocker-protected fixed drives.
   - **User creation of recovery password**: Configure whether users are allowed, required, or not allowed to generate a 48-digit recovery password.
   - **User creation of recovery key**: Configure whether users are allowed, required, or not allowed to generate a 256-bit recovery key.
-  - **Recovery options in the BitLocker setup wizard**: Set to **Block** so users can see and change the recovery options.
-When set to **Not configured** (default), users can't see or change the recovery options when they turn on BitLocker.
+  - **Recovery options in the BitLocker setup wizard**: Set to **Block** so users can not see and change the recovery options.
+When set to **Not configured** (default), users can see and change the recovery options when they turn on BitLocker.
-  - **Save BitLocker recovery information to AD DS**: **Enable** to store the BitLocker recovery information in Active Directory (AD).
-When **Not configured** (default), the recovery information isn't stored in AD.
+  - **Save BitLocker recovery information to AD DS**: **Enable** to store the BitLocker recovery information in Azure Active Directory (AAD).
+When **Not configured** (default), the recovery information isn't stored in AAD.
-  - **BitLocker recovery Information to AD DS**: Configure what parts of BitLocker recovery information are stored in Active Directory.
+  - **BitLocker recovery Information to AD DS**: Configure what parts of BitLocker recovery information are stored in Azure Active Directory.
 Choose from:
     - **Backup recovery passwords and key packages**
     - **Backup recovery passwords only**
-  - **Store recovery information in AD DS before enabling BitLocker**: **Require** this setting to stop users from turning on BitLocker unless the device is domain-joined, and BitLocker recovery information is successfully stored in Azure Active Directory. **Not configured** (default) allows users to turn on BitLocker, even if the device isn't joined to a domain, or if BitLocker recovery details aren't stored in Azure AD.
+  - **Store recovery information in AD DS before enabling BitLocker**: **Require** this setting to stop users from turning on BitLocker unless the BitLocker recovery information is successfully stored in Azure Active Directory. **Not configured** (default) allows users to turn on BitLocker, even if recovery information is not successfully stored in Azure Active Directory.

 ### BitLocker removable data-drive settings